strautomator/web/README.md

 Before you run on your local machine, you'll have to set your custom 3rd party credentials and secrets either on a `settings.secret.json` file, or via environment variables.
 A sample for both are available on this repo's root folder.

-You'll have to get the credentials for the Strava API, weather providers, Google Cloud Firestore etc... by yourself. *In the future we might add detailed docs for each here, if there's enough demand.*

 ### Setting the URL

 Please note that the default URL in development is `http://strautomator.local`, which should be manually set on your HOSTS file.
-This is fine if you only want to work on the web frontend and some of the API calls, but please note that Strava won't be able to push activities to the service using that URL.
+This is fine if you only want to work on the web frontend and some of the API calls, but please note that Strava (and other 3rd party webhooks) won't be able to push data to the service using that URL.

 ### Server ports